Email Processing in Lua

 The script below performs the following operations:

-adds names of threats detected in an email message as values of the header X-Found;
+adds names of threats detected in an email message to the X-Found header values;

-adds the [SPAM] prefix to the email subject (the value of the header Subject) if the spam score exceeds 100 points;
+adds the [SPAM] prefix to a message subject (the Subject header value) if the spam score exceeds 100 points;

 sends the message to the recipient after it is processed.